 These include, but are not limited to, headache, nausea, vomiting, increased blood pressure, decreased mental abilities, confusion, disturbance of level of consciousness, and papilledema.

-The diagnosis of an acoustic neuroma is made with a contrast MRI or a CT scan.
+The diagnosis of an acoustic neuroma is made with a contrast magnetic resonance imaging (MRI) or a computed tomogram scan.
 Contrast is essential; otherwise, the non-enhanced scan can miss small tumors.
 If hearing impairment is present, audiometric tests are needed.
 Auditory brainstem evoked response is not used frequently to screen for acoustic tumors as it can miss small malignancies.

-Acoustic neuroma accounts for around 80% to 90% of cerebellopontine angle (CPA) lesions.
+Acoustic neuroma accounts for around 80% to 90% of CPA lesions.
 Differential diagnosis of an acoustic neuroma include: